-- 2 How to Know if a pan is oven safe?
+- 2 How to Know if your pan is oven safe or not?

 - 3 Can I Put a frying Pan in the Oven? – Features to Consider